 Muskegon Community College welcomes transfer students.
 We may award transfer credit for coursework from accredited institutions of higher education and the United States Military Service.
-Transfer credits may also be awarded for some Advanced Placement (AP), College Level Examination Program (CLEP) examinations and Defense Activity for Non-Traditional Education Support (DANTES).
+Transfer credits may also be awarded for some Advanced Placement (AP), Articulated Credits, College Level Examination Program (CLEP) examinations and Defense Activity for Non-Traditional Education Support (DANTES).

 - Apply Online for admission to Muskegon Community College.